astronautlevel2/StarUpdater/README.md

 ## Usage

-Usage is simple: Either copy the 3ds folder onto the root of your SD and then use the homebrew launcher, or just install the CIA.
+Usage is simple: Either copy the 3DS folder onto the root of your SD and then use the Homebrew Launcher, or just install the CIA.

 If you use a custom path, create an update.cfg file in /luma/ and put your complete path (including the forward slash) in the file.
 It should look like: